jorisvandenbossche/DS-python-data-analysis/_solved/visualization_03_landscape.md

 +++

-> *[Bokeh](https://bokeh.pydata.org/en/latest/) is a Python interactive visualization library that targets modern web browsers for presentation*
+> *[Bokeh](https://bokeh.pydata.org/en/latest/) is a Python interactive visualization library that targets modern web browsers for presentation*.

 ```{code-cell} ipython3
 from bokeh.plotting import figure, output_file, show
 ```

 By default, Bokeh will open a new webpage to plot the figure.
-Still, the **integration with notebooks** is provided as well:
+Still, an **integration with Jupyter notebooks** is provided:

 ```{code-cell} ipython3
 from bokeh.io import output_notebook